mjpernot/mail-rabbitmq/README.md

 sudo newaliases
 ```

-Add links to the program if not present /etc/smrsh directory.
+Add links to the program in the /etc/smrsh directory.
   * Replace **{Python_Project}** with the baseline path of the python program.
 ```
 cd /etc/smrsh